eclipse-kura/kura/docs/kura-wires/introduction.md

 - **Timer** ticks every x seconds and starts the graph;
 - **Publisher** publishes every message received from a Wire (Wire Message).
 It is configurable in order to use a specific Cloud Service;
 - **Subscriber** subscribes to a configurable topic via a specific Cloud Service.
 It receives a message from a Cloud Platform, wraps it as a Wire Message and sends it through the connected wires to the other components that are part of the Wire Graph;
-- **DB Store** allows the storage of Wire Messages into a specific database (DB) table.
+- **Wire Record Store** allows the storage of Wire Messages into a specific stored collection.
 It has rules for message cleanup and retention;
-- **DB Filter**, allows the filtering of messages residing in a DB via a proper SQL query.
+- **Wire Record Query**, allows the filtering of messages residing in a store via a specific query.
 The corresponding messages are sent as Wire Messages to the connected Wire Components;
 - **Logger** logs the received messages;
 - **Asset** ​allows the definition of Wire Channels that will be used to communicate with a field device through the associated Driver instance.